 Does your estate planning pass the test?

 It is never too early to plan your estate.
 If it is large, it could be exposed to inheritance tax at 40%, and if it is small, advance planning can help you ensure that your assets will go to your chosen beneficiaries.
-Currently about 3% of settled estates have a liability to IHT and the average IHT payable is about £200,000.
+Currently just over 3% of settled estates have a liability to IHT and the average IHT payable is almost £245,000.

 Currently most transfers of property between spouses or civil partners are exempt from IHT.
 This means that when one partner dies leaving some or all of their property to their spouse/civil partner they may not make full use of their nil-rate band (£325,000 until 5 April 2020/21).

 It is now possible to transfer unused nil-rate band allowances between spouses or civil partners.
 These rules apply to allow a claim to be made to transfer any unused IHT nil-rate band on a person's death from the estate of their deceased spouse/civil partner where the second death occurs after 9 October 2007.